Radiation GRMHD Models of Accretion onto Stellar-Mass Black Holes: III. Near-Eddington Accretion: Discussion

 In the late epoch, the flow settles into a geometrically thin, thermally supported disk, overlaid by a magnetized envelope.
 Midplane symmetry in the magnetic field breaks, producing two counter-clockwise magnetic loops; however, the loop closer to the black hole is preferentially accreted.
 Consequently, the magnetic flux threading the black hole becomes single-polarity (upward in this case).
 The resulting thin thermal disk closely resembles those in the single-loop configurations, though its overlying envelope is less magnetically dominated, likely because the vertical magnetic flux that accumulates near the midplane is comparatively weaker.

 This magnetic polarity breaking mechanism is inherently stochastic.
 As shown in \autoref{fig:trans_res}, both the intermediate- and low-resolution models undergo the same disk transition.
-Although they converge to similar disk geometries and magnetic topologies, they end up with opposite magnetic polarities near the midplane simply because the polarity-breaking process is random.
+Although they converge to similar disk geometries and magnetic topologies, they end up with opposite magnetic polarities near the midplane, \lz{reflecting the stochastic nature of the polarity-breaking process. }

 Recall that the single-loop and double-loop configurations were designed to probe how the system behaves under maximized and minimized vertical magnetic flux.
 However, the transition observed in model E07-a3-DL suggests that, in a high-accretion regime, the thin thermal disk is a more likely outcome than the magnetically elevated configuration.
 This preference can be attributed to two factors: \begin{enumerate} \item Even a modest amount of vertical magnetic flux is sufficient to trigger the formation of a midplane current sheet and drive the flow toward a thin thermal disk. \item In a rapidly accreting system, it is difficult to maintain the weak or near-zero vertical flux required to sustain a magnetically elevated disk.
 Stochastic outflows driven by radiation feedback can disrupt magnetic polarity and facilitate the accumulation of net vertical magnetic flux. \end{enumerate}